 Fortunately, it turns out that both the principles and many of the tools have already been developed and tested, sometimes over decades.
 So all we need to do is find them, understand them and apply them.

 Something I find endlessly amazing is that none of these principles or tools has to be complicated.

 You might think that, with all those highly paid, highly intelligent people working in the investment industry, you’d need a super-computer to run 24/7 in order to stand a chance.
-In fact the opposite turns out to be true.
+In fact, the opposite turns out to be true.

-By avoid any attempt to be clever, you can actually give yourself a massive advantage over the professionals who are all tripping over each other, trying to guess what the market’s going to do in the next week.
+By avoiding any attempt to be clever, you can actually give yourself a massive advantage over the professionals who are all tripping over each other, trying to guess what the market’s going to do in the next week.

-The real trick to beating the market is to have the right mindset, and for me the right mindset is this:
+The real trick to beating the market is to have the right mindset, and for me, the right mindset is this: